Copenhagen: World War II

 The RAF's bombing of the Gestapo headquarters in March 1945 was coordinated with the Danish resistance movement.

 People celebrating the liberation of Denmark at Strøget in Copenhagen, 5 May 1945.
 Germany surrendered three days later.

 In Denmark during World War II, Copenhagen was occupied by German troops along with the rest of the country from 9 April 1940 until 4 May 1945.
-German leader Adolf Hitler hoped that Denmark would be "a model protectorate" and initially the Nazi authorities sought to arrive at an understanding with the Danish government.
+German leader Adolf Hitler hoped that Denmark would be "a model protectorate" and initially the Nazi authorities sought an agreement with the Danish government.
 The 1943 Danish parliamentary election was also allowed to take place, with only the Communist Party excluded.
 But in August 1943, after the government's collaboration with the occupation forces collapsed, several ships were sunk in Copenhagen Harbor by the Royal Danish Navy to prevent their use by the Germans.
 Around that time the Nazis started to arrest Jews, although most managed to escape to Sweden.

 In 1945 Ole Lippman, leader of the Danish section of the Special Operations Executive, invited the British Royal Air Force to assist their operations by attacking Nazi headquarters in Copenhagen.
 Accordingly, air vice-marshal Sir Basil Embry drew up plans for a spectacular precision attack on the Sicherheitsdienst and Gestapo building, the former offices of the Shell Oil Company.
 Political prisoners were kept in the attic to prevent an air raid, so the RAF had to bomb the lower levels of the building.

 The attack, known as "Operation Carthage", came on 22 March 1945, in three small waves.
 In the first wave, all six planes (carrying one bomb each) hit their target, but one of the aircraft crashed near Frederiksberg Girls School.
 Because of this crash, four of the planes in the two following waves assumed the school was the military target and aimed their bombs at the school, leading to the death of 123 civilians (of which 87 were schoolchildren).
 However, 18 of the 26 political prisoners in the Shell Building managed to escape while the Gestapo archives were completely destroyed.

 On 8 May 1945 Copenhagen was officially liberated by British troops commanded by Field Marshal Bernard Montgomery who supervised the surrender of 30,000 Germans situated around the capital.